pfultz2/cmake-get/README.md

 cmake-get
 =========

 A cmake module to get dependencies.
+This module can be use in config mode or in script mode.

 Reference
 =========